cyberark/conjur-spring-boot-sdk/README.md

 ## Using Plugin

-1. `@ConjurPropertySource` provides a convenient and declarative mechanism for adding a `PropertySource` to Spring’s `Environment`.
+1. `@ConjurPropertySource` provides a convenient and declarative mechanism for adding a `PropertySource` to Spring’s `Environment` and also by adding optional file with name `conjur.properties` in a spring boot discoverable location `(/src/main/resources/)`.

 To be used in conjunction with @Configuration classes.
 Example usage